 If you have a question about a donation, please call us.

 We only have a few items listed for sale on ebay.com, but you can scroll through them using the link below.

 Or search from our Alirbis.com storefront here.

 If you'd like to search our online inventory of books, this link will take you to our AbeBooks.com storefront.
-From there you can search by author, title, keyword, etc. Just remember to make sure you are searching on the page with the Black Booksavers banner at the top.
+From there you can search by author, title, keyword, etc. Just remember to make sure you are searching on the page with Booksavers of MD at the top.
 If you do an Advanced Search you will be searching all of AbeBooks.com.

 Use the following link to search our products on Amazon.com.
 Click on the Products tab and you will be given a new search bar.
 You can search by title, author, keyword, ISBN, etc. The easiest way to find out if we have a title is to use the book's International Standard Book Number (ISBN).
 Every book has a unique ISBN.
 If you know your book's ISBN it is a lot quicker and simpler than scrolling through long lists.

 A portion of our books are sold on-site in our Retail Store.
 Stop by and check out our current inventory.
 We are open M-F 9am-5pm and Sat 10am-4pm.